opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 This tutorial was designed to help you with installation and configuration of OpenCV4Android SDK.

-This guide was written with MS Windows 7 in mind, though it should work with GNU Linux and Apple MacOS as well.
+This guide was written with MS Windows 7 in mind, though it should work with GNU Linux and Apple Mac OS as well.

-This tutorial assumes you have the following installed and configured:
+This tutorial assumes you have the following software installed and configured:

 * JDK